pulp-platform/udma_hyper/README.md

 If the module is implemented as a hard macro, the `-t hyper_macro` bender target can be used to omit all the RTL sources during script generation.
 In this case only the utility pakage `hyper_pkg.sv` file will be part of the script generation.

+# Simulation
+To run a standalone functional simulation to assess basi cunctionality of the HyperBus, run the following commands:
+`make checkout scripts-bender-vsim sim`

+Once the Modelsim window appear, run the simulation with `run -a`